ssardina-agts/agtcity-sarl-mw/README.md

 	* Provides a more high-level access to the game sever than low-level JSON messages.
 	* Comes with the game server.
 Using server release `massim-2018-1.2` (Sept 2018).
 Check [here](https://github.com/agentcontest/massim/tree/massim-2018-1.2).
 	* Uses the [eishub/EIS](https://github.com/eishub/eis) version `0.5` (sources also under `extras/`).
-* The [MASSIM Agents in City Game server](https://github.com/agentcontest/massim): to run the game.
+* The [MASSIM Agents in City Game server](https://github.com/agentcontest/massim), version `massim-2018-1.2`, to run the game.
 	* Server version that comes with massim package distribution [`massim-2018-1.2`](https://github.com/agentcontest/massim/releases/tag/massim-2018-1.2).
+	* The doc of the protocol and messages [here](https://github.com/agentcontest/massim/blob/massim-2018-1.2/docs/eismassim.md)

 -----------------------------